About Hunters Point Kennel

 In any type of business it is important to have a clear intent and purpose.

 What does that really mean?
 To us it means having a dog that is capable of retrieving ducks over you in the marsh at sunrise, and pointing those elusive roosters for you in the afternoon.
 A dog from our kennel will be equally at home in the grouse woods as it will in the goose fields.
-It is our goal to make Pointing labs that are extremely versitile and well rounded — these dogs are bred by hunters for hunters.
+It is our goal to make Pointing labs that are extremely versatile and well rounded — these dogs are bred by hunters, for hunters.